Nicole Livingstone

-Nicole Dawn Livingstone, OAM (born 24 June 1971) is an Australian former competitive swimmer.
+Nicole Dawn Livingstone, AO (born 24 June 1971) is an Australian former competitive swimmer.
 Since retiring from swimming Livingstone has had careers as a television sports commentator and media presenter and as a sports administrator.
 She was known for a period as Nicole Stevenson, when she was married to Australian cyclist Clayton Stevenson.

 Early life

 Livingstone grew up in Melbourne and started swimming at 9.
 She attended Parkdale Secondary College.

 Her mother worked at Metropolitan Golf Club and her father at Carlton & United Breweries.

 She had an older brother, Gary and older sister, Karen.

 Swimming career

 Livingstone competed for Australia in three summer Olympics - 1988, 1992, and 1996 - winning both individual and team medals.
 She was an Australian Institute of Sport scholarship holder.

 She held the Australian record for the 200-metre backstroke, with at time of 2:10.20, set on 31 July 1992 at the 1992 Summer Olympics in Barcelona, Spain for 16 years.
 Meagen Nay broke the Australian record twice at the 2008 Australian Olympic Trials.
 She is the only Australian swimmer to have competed in six successive Pan Pacific Swimming Championships.
-Livingston’s coaches included Bill Nelson at Melbourne Vicentre and Gennadi Touretski.
+Livingstone's coaches included Bill Nelson at Melbourne Vicentre and Gennadi Touretski.